pythonai170624/pages/A14c-Kmean-image.md

 - Pixel (1,0) is assigned to cluster 1
 - Pixel (1,1) is assigned to cluster 1

-### 4. Replacing Pixels with Their Cluster Centers
+### d.
+Replacing Pixels with Their Cluster Centers

 Now, the magic happens with this line:
 ```python